PAUL REVERE HOUSE

 Who was Paul Revere?

-Paul Revere was an American patriot and silversmith who is best known for his role in the American Revolution.
-He was born in Boston, Massachusetts in 1735 and worked as a silversmith throughout much of his life.
-However, he also played an active role in the revolutionary movement in the colonies.
+Paul Revere was an American patriot and silversmith who is best known for his pivotal role in the American Revolution.
+Born in Boston, Massachusetts, in 1735, he was a master craftsman who worked as a silversmith for much of his life.
+However, he was also a key operative in the revolutionary movement within the colonies.

 Paul Revere Statue in Boston, Massachusetts